conal/lambda-ccc/README.md

 # GHC Plugin

-This package provides a HERMIT GHC plugin which converts GHC Core to CCC combinators.
+This package provides a HERMIT GHC plugin that converts GHC Core to CCC combinators.
 You must `cabal install` the package for the plugin to be available.
 To invoke the plugin: